Stuycs-K/project03-final-09-kamrowskiv/DEVLOG.md

 - Started lobby with lobby structs
 - Devised how to properly implement lobby, with all methods listed
 - Added broadcast lobby method which will show each time the lobby is edited

+### 2025-01-13 - Continued editing old lobby methods

+In class:
+- Edited original lobby method to be used with new broadcast lobby method and structs